diggo16/PhpProject/documentation/TestCases.md

 ###Output:
 - Title is shown
--The title of the item that was clicked is shown
+- The title of the item that was clicked is shown
--The text of the item that was clicked is shown
+- The text of the item that was clicked is shown
+- The comments to the item

 ##Test case 1.3 Clicked on item that no longer exists
 Show error message if the item that is clicked no longer exists